 No 4: You’re able to go to more remote places

 Not all destinations are well connected by airplane.
 Flying into Ulaanbaatar, the capital of Mongolia is a bit of a stretch.
-So is going by train, but we were passing by anyways.
-We also stopped in Irkutsk at the Lake Baikal.
+So is going by train, but we were passing by anyway.
+We also stopped in Irkutsk at Lake Baikal.

 Normally, I wouldn’t have figured to go there and wouldn’t advice it as a standalone destination.
 But it’s the greatest freshwater lake in the world and a great stop.

 Stopping in Mongolia for a week has been such a great experience.
 We were able to get off the train for a week and toured across the southern part of the country, stretching into the Gobi desert.
 We slept with a nomad family on the way.

 Mongolia is a great destination and I would advise everyone to put it on their bucket list, but it’s not easy to get there.
 When you’re traveling on the Trans-Mongolian Railway, it’s easy to stop at Ulaanbaatar and stay as long as you want.
 There’s always another train to hop on again.

 No 5: Making friend for the rest of the journey

 When sitting on the train for several days on end with other people going into the same direction, you have plenty of time to chat.

 We met many people on the train, who we later bumped into in Mongolia or Beijing.
 You really get to know people and it’s a great way for making travel buddies.